natenka/pyneng-book-en/docs/source/book/14_regex/re_groups.rst

 For example, from a log file you should select strings in which "%SW_MATM-4-MACFLAP_NOTIF" meets and then from each such string get MAC address, VLAN and interfaces.
-In this case, regular expression simply has to describe a string and all parts of string to be obtained are simply placed in brackets.
+In this case, regular expression has to describe a string and all parts of string to be remembered are placed in parentheses.

 For example, from the log file, you need to select the lines that contain "%SW_MATM-4-MACFLAP_NOTIF", and then get the MAC address, VLAN and interfaces